bbzblit/m320-documentation/src/21.09.2022/lernjournal.md

 //Main.java
 public class Main{
     public static void main(String ... args){
-         ParentClass parentClass = new ParrentClass(); //Does not compile because class in abstract ParentClass childClass = new ChildClass(); //Does compile because it is inizalized with child class }
+         ParentClass parentClass = new ParrentClass(); //Does not compile because class is abstract ParentClass childClass = new ChildClass(); //Does compile because it is inizalized with child class }
 }